13 Mouthwatering Diwali Sweet Dishes For A Yummy Tummy

 • Then add sugar and mix it until the moisture evaporates.

-• Add little ghee and stir it continuously.
+• Add a little ghee and stir it continuously.

 • Add some cardamom and mix it well.